 Our Future Planetarium system

-We will buy a digital planetarium system from Digitalis in Bremerton, WA.
+The board has decided to purchase a fixed Lambda planetarium system from Digitalis in Bremerton, WA.

 - In a digital system, the projected image is made up of individual pixels.
 Because the dome is covered by an array of pixels rather than a fixed set of holes or lenses, anything can be projected: videos, images, other applications and labels.